How Do You Bill for Employment Cases?

 Your case must meet the following criteria to qualify for representation under a contingency fee retainer:

-• There is Clear Liability – An example would be documentation, multiple witnesses or a video recording demonstrating the discrimination, harassment, or other liability.
+• There is Clear Liability – An example would be documentation, multiple witnesses or a video recording of the employer’s illegal activity.

 • No Negative Work History – The client has no prior history of problems at work.

-• The Client has Suffered Significant Damages –The client has lost their job, and they earned a significant amount of money.
-And/or the client suffers significant emotional distress that has been documented by a health-care professional.
+• The Client has Suffered Significant Damages –The client lost their job and earned a significant amount of money, or they suffered significant emotional distress that was documented by a medical professional.

-Even if your case meets most or all of the above descriptions, it does not guarantee that we will offer a contingency-fee retainer agreement.
-It also depends on our firm’s availability and current caseload.
+Even if your case meets all of the above, it does not guarantee we will agree to a contingency fee retainer.
+It also depends on our firm’s availability and caseload.

-Please complete the form below to begin booking your consultation.
+Complete the form below to schedule your consultation.